 - Individual recommendations (1-27) are listed in chronological order in bold font.
 Departures from the individual recommendations and the reasons for them shall be reported. - Each individual recommendation is followed by its rationale, which explains the reasons behind the recommendation, provides descriptive and clarifying considerations to the recommendations and includes any relevant references to the reporting section.
 The rationale for individual recommendations also includes, as applicable, a list of examples or voluntary procedures, in respect of which there is no obligation to report or explain the departures.
-Thus, the rationale of the recommendation does not contain an obligation to comply on the level of recommendations, but departures from the actual recommendations must be reported and explained.
+Thus, the rationale of the recommendations, but departures from the actual recommendations must be reported and explained.
 The rationale of certain recommendations also includes references to the procedures that the company bound to comply with is under the applicable legislation.